ramonsierrarey/TFM/README.md

                       - Third step.
 Get the latitude and longitude of all the spanish zip codes ("Datos_CP.xlsx") with **Google API**.

 # Data cleansing and preparation
-We detect that the influence area of this kind of business is about 20 km.
-We calculate distance betwwen zipcodes to get areas per zip code of 20 km.
-we have the sales of our current shoping center stores.
-We link sales per zipcode and sales point  with their coordinates (lat and lon).
-We get the sales per distance and the size of the market.
+We have the sales of our current shoping center stores.
+We link sales per zipcode and sales point with their coordinates (lat and lon) and with this we get the sales per distance and the size of the market.
+Doing this, we've detected that the influence area of this kind of business is about 20 km.
+With this information, we have calculated the distance between all spanish zipcodes, geting a file with the areas per zip code of 20 km.

 # Analysis
-We would like to predict the sales of a homefurnishing shop (in a shopping centre). we base this analysis taking in cosideration the market share  that cover a zip code and the distance between zip codes.
+We would like to predict the sales of a new homefurnishing shop (in a shopping centre).
+We base this analysis taking in cosideration the market share  that cover a zip code and the distance between zip codes.

 # Frontend